Sh1v4nk/Simple-Authentication/README.md

 ## Contributing

 Your contributions are highly encouraged and greatly appreciated!
-Whether you're fixing a small bug, adding a feature, or suggesting improvements, every effort counts.
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and submit a pull request.

 ---